California State Route 152: Route description

+(a) Route 1 near Watsonville via Hecker Pass to Route 101 in Gilroy.

+(b) Route 101 near Gilroy to Route 65 near Sharon via Pacheco Pass.

+Route 152 was never fully constructed to extend east to near Sharon as it is defined, as was Route 65's proposed segment through that area.
+In addition, the definition omits the concurrency with Route 101 instead of duplicating that segment in the other route's definition in the code.
+Furthermore, subdivision (b) permits the state to relinquish control of the portion of Route 152 located within Watsonville to the city.

 Route 152 begins near Route 1 as a series of local streets that run through downtown Watsonville: East Lake Avenue carries it to the intersection of Casserly Road.
 This point marks the start of a winding two-lane highway that crosses the Santa Cruz Mountains through Hecker Pass to reach Gilroy.
 In Gilroy, it is again carried on a series of local streets, then overlapped onto U.S. Route 101 for a small stretch before it separates again a short distance to the south and returns to heading east/west on more local streets in Gilroy.

 After exiting the large commercial developments near U.S. 101, Route 152 consists of a single lane in each direction, with narrow shoulders, rain ditches on either side of the road, no center dividers, and posted speed limit of 55 mph (89 km/h), making it prone to head-on collisions.
 Headlights are required at all times along this portion.
 This segment is a significant bottleneck for traffic traveling along Route 152 between the San Francisco Bay Area and the Central Valley.
 Upon reaching Route 156 near Hollister, the road expands to two lanes in each direction, and climbs and curves along the valley of Pacheco Creek into the mountains of the Diablo Range, crossing them through the Pacheco Pass into the San Joaquin Valley.